 |DEFAULT||hold||Hold output in output spool|

 |P||lpr||Send to the CUPS printing system|

 |All others||hold||Same as DEFAULT|

 Set additional parameters to lpr or define new spooling programs by setting its output class descriptors to a command name optional parameters, including redirection parameters.
-For example, output class L is changed to send to a remote printer and output class S is defined to append all output to a file with this configuration:
+For example, the following:

 EBP integrates with the supporting J2EE Application Server or Servlet Container to provide three layers of security: